Tag Archives: AWS Compliance

 Randy Brumfield

-Randy leads technology business for new initiatives and the Cloud Support Engineering team at Wickr, an AWS Company.
-Prior to Wickr (and AWS), Randy spent close to two and a half decades in Silicon Valley across several start-ups, networking companies, and system integrators in various corporate development, product management, and operations roles.
+Randy leads technology business for new initiatives and the Cloud Support Engineering team for AWS Wickr.
+Prior to joining AWS, Randy spent close to two and a half decades in Silicon Valley across several start-ups, networking companies, and system integrators in various corporate development, product management, and operations roles.
 Randy currently resides in San Jose, California.

 AWS HITRUST CSF certification is available for customer inheritance